-Under our amended and restated bylaws, our board sets the number of directors who may serve on the board.
-The size of our board is currently set at seven directors and presently consists of seven directors.
-On the recommendation of the Nominating and Corporate Governance Committee, each of our current directors is nominated for re-election for a one-year term expiring at our 2017 Annual Meeting of Stockholders.
+Under our amended and restated bylaws, our Board sets the number of directors who may serve on the Board.
+The size of our Board is currently set at seven directors and presently consists of seven directors.
+On the recommendation of the Nominating and Corporate Governance Committee, each of our current directors is nominated for re-election for a one-year term expiring at our 2018 annual meeting of stockholders.
 Each director will hold office until his or her successor is duly elected and qualified or until the director's earlier resignation or removal.
-In the event any nominee is unable to serve as a director at the time of the Annual Meeting, the proxies voted in favor of such director's election will instead be voted for any nominee proposed by the Nominating and Corporate Governance Committee and designated by the board to fill the vacancy.
-Our board has no reason to believe that any nominee will be unable to serve.
+In the event any nominee is unable to serve as a director at the time of the Annual Meeting, the proxies voted in favor of such director's election will instead be voted for any nominee proposed by the Nominating and Corporate Governance Committee and designated by the Board to fill the vacancy.
+Our Board has no reason to believe that any nominee will be unable to serve.

-Under the terms of our Stockholders Agreement, our Stockholders Committee, which has the authority to vote approximately 64% of the combined voting power of our common stock, is required to vote the shares subject to the agreement "FOR" the election of each of Mr. Barger, Mr. Colson and Mr. Ziegler.
-Under the agreement, we are required to use our best efforts to elect Mr. Barger, Mr. Colson and Mr. Ziegler, which efforts must include soliciting proxies for, and recommending that our stockholders vote in favor of, the election of each.
+Under the terms of our stockholders agreement, our stockholders' committee, which has the authority to vote approximately 54% of the combined voting power of our common stock, is required to vote the shares subject to the agreement "FOR" the election of each of Mr. Barger and Mr. Colson.
+Under the agreement, we are required to use our best efforts to elect Mr. Barger and Mr. Colson, which efforts must include soliciting proxies for, and recommending that our stockholders vote in favor of, the election of each.